• FB

 The Best Soft & Chewy Hoagie Bread Roll

-When it comes to these rolls, depending on the application you use to coat, you’ll end up with different results.
-For my hoagie rolls, I use egg whites mixed with just a Tbl of milk
+When it comes to these rolls, the application you use to coat them will determine the results.
+For my hoagie rolls, I use an egg white mixed with just a Tablespoon of milk

 • Egg White: Will give you a firmer crust